lcabrini/shell-utils/README.md

 # shell-utils

-Collection of small utilities to make my life easier
+Collection of small utilities to make my life easier.